Total Warfare Q & A

 BattleTech TechManual,

-which was released in PDF format in March 2007.
+which was released in 2007.

-Q: Are Classic BattleTech rules and equipment changing?
+Q: Are BattleTech rules and equipment changing?

 A: Not really.
 Over 95% of the rules and equipment will be the same as